 When counseling such a woman, the added trauma of abortion and the resulting shame, regret, and guilt that a woman’s mental health often suffers for years afterward, are never acknowledged or factored into the equation.
 The realization that the child is still as much her own child as a child she may willingly conceive will only surface later, subjecting the woman to further pain and loss.

 Everyone agrees that sexual assault and rape are horrific crimes whereby someone selfishly and violently exercises his choice to violate someone else’s body with no regard for the well-being of the other person.
-How tragic that when a rape victim is counseled by medical providers and others to seek an abortion, she is unwittingly encouraged to behave much like her rapist!
+How tragic that when medical providers and others counsel a rape victim to seek an abortion, they are unwittingly encouraging behavior similar to the rapist!
 Of course, the malice is not there but in the end, the outcome is identical: choosing to violate someone else’s body (even taking its life) with no regard for the well-being of the other person.
 While none of us are in a position to condemn a rape victim who seeks counseling after having an abortion, the reality is that she will now need to be guided through the recovery and healing of not one, but two, emotionally devastating traumas, when at least one could have been avoided.
 Even if the 39 weeks of pregnancy and childbirth are assumed to be at least as traumatizing as the aftermath and regret of an abortion, should not saving the life of an innocent child be factored into the equation?

 If this were not tragic enough, many also fail to recognize how abortion serves rapists by covering up their crimes.
 This is especially common in cases where the rapist is a family member or is known by the victim, and will seek to coerce the woman into getting an abortion.
 Rather than helping the victim by filing a police report, abortion providers inadvertently end up helping the perpetrator.
 Excusing abortion for incest exceptions and children conceived as a result of rape also sends a message to those children, along with their courageous mothers, that they are unworthy to live.
 This would include Ryan Bomberger, Emmy Award-winning Christian Artist who was conceived in rape and then adopted, along with 10 other “unwanted” children, into a loving Christian home.
 Ryan is involved in various ministries promoting the message that there is no such thing as an unwanted child.
 Other famous persons conceived in rape include Jesse Jackson, Ethel Waters (Gospel singer, Academy Award-winning actress), Sherrie Eldridge (Christian Speaker and Adoption advocate), plus countless others.

 The worth and dignity of any child’s life are not dependent on whether the child is “wanted” but on the fact that she is created in the image of God.
 By embracing the pro-abortionists’ argument (even if unintentionally) that for the woman, the pregnancy “embodies the rape,” the rape victim is encouraged to abort.
-This is rather than being encouraged, through wise and loving counseling, to consider that God, though He hates the sin she suffered, has nevertheless allowed her child to come into being for purposes she may not yet understand.
+Instead, through wise and loving counseling, she could be encouraged to consider that God, though He hates the sin she suffered, has nevertheless allowed her child to come into being for purposes she may not yet understand.

 The reality is that when rape occurs, which is sudden and horrific, the emotions of the other persons involved (health care providers, family members or legal guardians, etc.) are naturally heightened with a single-minded purpose to care for the wounded pregnant woman and alleviate her suffering.
 In the panic, however, it is easy to focus on the person whose suffering is more visible and lose sight of the suffering of the child whose very life is in danger.
 It is easy to lose sight of the further suffering the woman will endure when she realizes that she took the life of her own child.